 - Charmed's 6th season has Chris who comes back in time to help prevent an accident that causes Wyatt to lose all sense of morality and take control via magic - it's not clear whether this is actually just America or the whole world.

-- The Sliders visited an alternate-history America in which J Edgar Hoover had become president, leading within a few decades to a totalitarian US in which the government was woefully underfunded, organised criminals ran the economy, and the police wore kilts.
+- The Sliders visited several examples of this, such as an alternate-history America in which J Edgar Hoover had become president, leading within a few decades to a totalitarian US in which the government was woefully underfunded, organised criminals ran the economy, and the police wore kilts.

 - Those are skirts, thank you very much.

-- Likewise, an alternate universe in Lois and Clark brought us President Charlton Heston.
+- Likewise, an alternate universe in Lois & Clark brought us President Charlton Heston.
 One person, one vote, one semi-automatic rifle!
-It's implied that the reason America has degraded into a wild west nightmare is because Alt-Clark married Lana Lang, who forbid him from fighting crime.
+It's implied that the reason America has degraded into a wild west nightmare is because Alt-Clark married Lana Lang, who forbids him from fighting crime.

-- The series Dark Angel is set in a world where the US was devastated by an terrorist EMP attack in 2009.
+- Dark Angel is set in a world where the US was devastated by a terrorist EMP attack in 2009.
 Little more than 10 years later, the US has degenerated into a 3rd world banana republic kept in check by periodic martial law.

 - Prior to 2056, in the Shadowrun game-setting, elections in the UCAS had been conducted via a "remote-vote" system.
 That year, it was revealed that this voting system had been rigged to ensure a reelection; the incumbent administration was ousted, followed by an immediate Special Presidential Election in 2057 to restore legitimate democracy and avert this trope.